 A GBAS Ground Facility typically has three or more GPS antennas, a central processing system (i.e., a computer), and a VHF Data Broadcast (VDB) transmitter all locally situated on or near an airport.
 GBAS airborne equipment consists of a GPS antenna, a Very High Frequency (VHF) antenna, and associated processing equipment.
 On board the aircraft, GBAS avionics within the Multi-Mode Receiver (MMR) technology allows simultaneous implementation of GPS, GBAS and ILS using common antennas and hardware.
 The GBAS Ground Facility uses the VHF radio link to provide aircraft with GPS corrections, integrity, and approach path information.

 The GBAS Ground Facility also monitors general GPS satellite performance.
-The GBAS avionics only uses GPS satellites for which it receives valid ground corrections.
+The GBAS avionics only use GPS satellites for which it receives valid ground corrections.
 When the GBAS Ground Facility determines there is a potential problem with a GPS satellite or when it cannot monitor a GPS satellite, it stops broadcasting corrections for that particular satellite, effectively preventing the GBAS avionics from using the satellite.

 The GBAS Ground Facility broadcasts an updated correction message two times every second through the VDB.
 The VDB messages contain the corrections, integrity parameters, GBAS Ground Facility characteristics and approach path guidance for all installed approaches.
 The FAA-approved GAST C GBAS can provide up to 48 approaches.
 The VDB broadcasts the GBAS signal throughout the GBAS coverage area to avionics in GBAS-equipped aircraft.
 GBAS provides its service to a local area (approximately a 23 nautical mile radius).
-The GBAS service volume is designed to support the aircraft as it transitions from en route airspace, through the terminal airspace through the precision approach and landing.
+The GBAS service volume is designed to support aircraft throughout the transition from en-route airspace to precision approach and landing.
 ICAO SARPS updates were made in 2018 to allow service providers to enable extended service volumes; this option has not yet been exercised in the U.S.